Fish and Fisheries

 Ocean Acidification Effects on Fish Smell

-Research tests impacts of high ocean carbon dioxide levels on the sense of smell of coho salmon and sablefish including its effects on feeding and ability to avoid predators.
+Research tested impacts of high ocean carbon dioxide levels on the sense of smell of coho salmon and sablefish including its effects on feeding and ability to avoid predators.

 Gallagher, Evan, Principal Investigator